-- In a spring '13 Academic technology survey, with a total of 77 respondents, 14 faculty members indicated that they were using web course management which included Blackboard, Edmodo, and Ed2Go,interestingly Moodle was not included as an option.
-This may skew the data because in a preceding question, faculty members were asked if they would like to see Moodle and there were several respondents who mentioned that they would like to use or have access to Moodle.
-About 46 faculty members indicated that they use web sources to support their teaching practice, and 38 utilize quiz software whether provided by GCC, personally developed or found online. - In the above referenced survey, faculty members were asked about their need for grading software.
-In response to this question, 52 out of 54 faculty members indicated they need or want access to grading software, with the great majority (74%) indicating that this was an "absolute must".
-Only 2 out of 54 faculty members indicated "no need" for a grading software.
-This data strongly suggests that if faculty members are provided with reliable grading software and are adequately trained on it, the majority would use the software.
-Currently, the college hosts Gradekeeper, Moodle, and some faculty members use GradeSource which is open source. - Gradekeeper: Currently some faculty members use Gradekeeper to manage course grades.
-GCC has a site license for it and it is available to all faculty members, but not everyone uses it.
-This is a website that faculty members upload their course information onto on a semester basis.
-Some faculty members provide full access to their students while others use the Gradekeeper for their own course management.
-Faculty members who have a Moodle classroom still use Gradekeeper rather than the moodle gradebook.
+- in 2006 there was an improvement of Math grades to previous levels seen in 2003, however, there hasn't been a significant improvement of Math average grades beyond the 2003 levels, even with the institution of MathXI.
+Faculty in the department (both full and adjunct) were trained on MathXI use for ~ 2hours and were provided with the pertinent knowledge to successfully utilize the software.
+A clear project to determine performance of students in these courses relative to students who are not taking Math courses supported by MathXI has not been completed. - o In a spring '13 Academic technology survey, with a total of 77 respondents, 14 faculty indicated that they were using web course management which included Blackboard, Edmodo, and Ed2Go,interestingly Moodle was not included as an option.
+This may skew the data because in a preceding question, faculty were asked if they would like to see Moodle and there were several respondents who mentioned that they would like to use or have access to Moodle.
+About 46 faculty indicated that they use web sources to support their teaching practice, and 38 utilize quiz software whether provided by GCC, personally developed or found online. - o In the above referenced survey, faculty were asked about their need for grading software.
+In response to this question, 52 out of 54 faculty indicated they need or want access to grading software, with the great majority (74%) indicating that this was an "absolute must".
+Only 2 out of 54 faculty indicated "no need" for a grading software.
+This data strongly suggests that if faculty are provided with reliable grading software and are adequately trained on it, the majority would use the software.
+Currently, the college hosts Gradekeeper, Moodle, and some faculty use GradeSource which is open source. - Gradekeeper: Currently some faculty use Gradekeeper to manage course grades.
+GCC has a site license for it and it is available to all faculty, but not everyone uses it.
+There's a website for the college and faculty upload course info on a semester basis.
+Some faculty provide full access to their students while others use the Gradekeeper for their own course management.
+Faculty who have a Moodle classroom still use Gradekeeper rather than the moodle gradebook.
 There is inconsistency in the way students receive their grades from course to course within the institution.
 In discussion, Wes mentioned that it would be ideal to have an LMS gradebook that provides the features that Gradekeeper has.
-In previous discussion with Martin LaGrow we had discussed the possibility of integrating the LMS with Banner so as to support grade migration and storage within the institutional Banner system. - Gradesource: Some faculty members are using Gradesource to support grade management, whereby students can log into the portal and review their current grades.
-Gradesource is a grading app that is free to use, however the students whom a faculty member enrolls in this platform can receive advertisements It is unclear whether there is an institutional license for this product.
-Furthermore, the college already has a license with Gradekeeper, so it may be possible that there are faculty members who are using familiar resources to support their courses and not necessarily utilizing institutional approved software.
+In previous discussion with Martin LaGrow we had discussed the possibility of integrating the LMS with Banner so as to support grade migration and storage within the institutional Banner system. - Gradesource: Some faculty are using Gradesource to support grade management, whereby students can log into the portal and review their current grades.
+Gradesource is a grading app that is free to use, however the students whom a faculty member enrolls in this platform can receive advertisements.
+It is unclear whether there is an institutional license for this product.
+Furthermore, the college already has a license with Gradekeeper, so it may be possible that there are faculty who are using familiar resources to support their courses and not necessarily utilizing institutional approved software.